Communion Bar review: Sin away with an eclectic mix of cocktails

 For more of Metro Girl’s bar and restaurant reviews, click here.

-Posted on 9 June 2014, in Entertainment, Grub, London, Nightlife and tagged Camberwell, cocktails, Communion Bar, London basement bars, nightlife.
+Posted on 9 Jun 2014, in Entertainment, Grub, London, Nightlife and tagged Camberwell, cocktails, nightlife.
 Bookmark the permalink.
 Comments Off on Communion Bar review: Sin away with an eclectic mix of cocktails.